Exponentials as Substitutions and the Cost of Cut Elimination in Linear Logic: The Linear Substitution Calculus

 \section{The Linear Substitution Calculus}

-Here we recall the basics of the linear substitution calculus, which is the footprint of the exponential substitution calculus.
+Here we recall the basics of the linear substitution calculus, which is the footprint of the exponential substitution calculus that shall be introduced in the next section.

 There are various ingredients.
-First, the syntax of the $\l$-calculus is extended with explicit substitutions $\tm\esub\var\tmtwo$ (shortened to ES), which is a constructor binding $\var$ in $\tm$ (meant to be substituted by $\tmtwo$)---and a compact notation for $\letin\var\tmtwo\tm$---while we use $\tm\isub\var\tmtwo$ for meta-level substitution.
+First of all, the syntax of the $\l$-calculus is extended with explicit substitutions $\tm\esub\var\tmtwo$ (shortened to ESs), which is a constructor binding $\var$ in $\tm$ (meant to be substituted by $\tmtwo$)---and a compact notation for $\letin\var\tmtwo\tm$---while we use $\tm\isub\var\tmtwo$ for meta-level substitution.

-The LSC is based on the rejection of commuting rules for ES.
-In traditional $\l$-calculi with ES, a term such as $(\tm\tmtwo)\esub\var\tmthree$ would rewrite to $\tm\esub\var\tmthree\tmtwo\esub\var\tmthree$ by commuting the ES and the application.
-In the LSC it does not: ES interact directly with variable occurrences, using \emph{contexts} to specify a commutation-free rewriting system.
+The LSC is based on the \emph{rejection} of commuting rules for ESs.
+In traditional $\l$-calculi with ESs, a term such as $(\tm\tmtwo)\esub\var\tmthree$ would rewrite to $\tm\esub\var\tmthree\tmtwo\esub\var\tmthree$ by commuting the ES and the application.
+In the LSC it does not: ESs interact directly with variable occurrences, using \emph{contexts} to specify a commutation-free rewriting system.
 Contexts, used pervasively in the study of the LSC, are terms with a \emph{hole} $\ctxhole$ intuitively standing for a removed sub-term.
 Here, we need (general) contexts $\ctx$ and the special case of substitution contexts $\lctx$ (standing for \emph{L}ist of substitutions).

 Replacing the hole of a context $\ctx$ with a term $\tm$ (or another context $\ctxtwo$) is called \emph{plugging} and noted $\ctxp\tm$ (resp. $\ctxp\ctxtwo$).
 In general, plugging does capture free variables, that is, $(\la\var\ctxhole\var)\ctxholep{\var} = \la\var\var\var$.
 We use $\ctxfp\tm$ for a plugging with on-the-fly renaming of bound variables of $\ctx$ to avoid capture in $\tm$.
 For instance, $(\la\var\ctxhole\var)\ctxholefp{\var} = \la\vartwo\var\vartwo$.